Where can you cuddle a koala in Queensland?

 Visit Brisbane’s Lone Pine Koala Sanctuary, home to more than 130 koalas.
 The sanctuary is recognised by the Guinness World Records as the world’s first and largest koala sanctuary.
 With any luck you could cuddle the bear that’s cozied up to the likes of Taylor Swift, Ed Sheeran and Russel Brand – talk about a brush with fame!

-When you’re looking for more than the beach on the Sunshine Coast:
+When you’re looking for more than the beach on the Sunshine Coast or Fraser Coast:

 5. Australia Zoo